aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 ### Split a Document by Page Ranges {#split-a-document-by-page-ranges}

 Aspose.Words allows splitting a multi-page document by page ranges.
-You can split one file into multiple files with various page ranges or just select one range and save only this part of the source document.
+You can split one file into many files with various page ranges or just select one range and save only this part of the source document.
 Note that you can choose the page range according to the maximum and minimum page number of a document.

 The following code example shows how to split a document into smaller parts by page range with specific start and end indexes: